MicrosoftDocs/OData-docs/Odata-docs/webapi/modelbound-attribute.md

 #### OrderBy Attribute on EntityType and ComplexType

 Let's go through those attributes to understand the settings, the first attribute means we can specify the single navigation property `AutoExpandOrder` and single complex property `Address` when we query Customer type, like query `localhost\odata\Customers?$orderby=Address/xxx` or `localhost\odata\Customers?$orderby=AutoExpandOrder/xxx`.
-And how do we control which property under AutoExandOrder is sort-able?
+And how do we control which property under AutoExpandOrder is sort-able?

 For the AutoExpandOrder property, we add OrderBy Attribute on Order type, the first attribute means `Name` is not sort-able, the second attribute means all the property is sort-able, so for the Order type, properties except `Name` are sort-able.